maheshsabnis/blazeclan_exp/README.md

     - Find out number of vowels in string
     - Find out number of digits
 - Call above functions in button click event and show its output in other dive tag

+# Date 19-08-2021
+1. Create an Array of Products as {ProductId:0,ProductName:'',CatergoryName:'',Manufacturer:'', Description:'',Price:0}
+The Array must caontain at least 20 records.
+Perform following operations
+    - Generate a Product Table Dynamically (Today)
+    - Generate  DropDown Lists for Showing CategoryNames and Manufacturers.
+Display these lists above the table (Today)
+    - When a user select Category Name or Manufacturer name from list, the table should show products based on match
+    - Above he table also show a TextBox with a label as enter ProductName or Description to search, when a user starts entering the ProductName or Description then start filtering the table to show matching data
+        - Note: There could be a single product by multiple Manufacturers
+2. show a CheckBox List (input type="check") to show list of Product Name.
+End-USe can select multiple Product NAme and at the botton of the List display total price of the checked products (Today)